 Beyond the Pill promotes access and equity in contraceptive health care.
-We build the research foundation to transform clinical care and women’s lives worldwide.
+We build the research foundation to transform clinical care and patients’s lives worldwide.

 The Beyond the Pill research program investigates policy-relevant questions about reproductive health.
-Our research aims to improve contraceptive care in the US and globally through changes in access, care, and policy.
-We study underserved populations, including adolescents and people in low-resource settings, with the goal of reducing health disparities and improving reproductive autonomy.
+Through research, we aim to improve contraceptive care in the US and globally through changes in access, care, and policy.
+Our research focuses on underserved populations, including adolescents and people in low-resource settings, with the goal of reducing health disparities and enhancing reproductive autonomy.
 We are an interdisciplinary team of clinician-scientists and social scientists, working together to make a real-world impact.

 Our research is guided by a commitment to: